Loui3iii/Project-1/GROUPREADME.md

 The higher a person’s income, the more likely they are to repay a loan.
 People under the Gen X umbrella have the lowest debt-to-income ratio.
 The riskiest group to loan money to is the group with the most extended accumulated debt: Baby Boomers.
 There is an inverse relationship between income and default rate.
 Generally, as income increases, the default rate decreases.
-This can be observed by comparing the default rates in different income b
+This can be observed by comparing the default rates in different income bins.

 This presentation thoroughly analyzes a bank loan dataset, exploring the characteristics of individuals who default on their loans.
 The combination of descriptive statistics and visualizations offers a comprehensive understanding of the data, revealing patterns and correlations that could be instrumental in predicting loan defaults.